 The Issuer believes that the following risk factors may affect its ability to fulfil its obligations under Notes issued under the Programme.
-All of these risk factors are contingencies which may or may not occur and the Issuer is not in a position to express a view on the likelihood of any such contingency occurring.
+All of these risk factors are contingencies which may or may not occur.
 In addition, risk factors which are material for the purpose of assessing the market risks associated with Notes issued under the Programme are also described below.